Integrate a Third-Party Identity Provider

 ## Step 2: Register the Strategy

-Add the strategy to `Spree.store_authentication_strategies` in an initializer.
-The key you choose here is what clients will send as `provider` in the login payload.
+Add the strategy to a registry in an initializer. **This is the only line that decides which API the provider serves** — `store_authentication_strategies` for customer login, `admin_authentication_strategies` for staff login.
+Register with both to allow the same provider on either surface.
+The key you choose here is what clients send as `provider` in the login payload.

 Rails.application.config.after_initialize do